Chapter 3 : Why Basil blames society

 “I’M THE KING OF THE WORLD!”

 I had kindly told Basil to fuck off when we found Gwen.
-Gwendolyn herself wouldn’t mind Bas seeing her naked, but I wasn’t sure Roxanne would like to see him staring at another undressed woman.
-So now it was just the three of us, spread out on our blankets, and picking from the plate of fruit we had brought with us.
+Gwendolyn herself wouldn’t mind Bas seeing her naked, but I wasn’t sure Roxanne would like to catch him staring at another undressed woman.
+So now it was just the three of us, spread out on our blankets, and picking off the plate of fruit we had brought with us.
 Two little topless bodies and one completely naked one.

 “As lovely as this is, I don’t think I want to be stranded on this beach for six whole weeks.”
 Gwen was saying.
 She stretched, and swapped sides.